see-quick/rh-summer/README.md

 ## License

-This repository is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for more details.